DavidMarom/redberry-crm/README.md

 # Redberry CRM
-## A lightweight CRM system for small businesses.
+## A lightweight CRM system for your business.

-🚀 This is a side-project for developers who want to showcase a NEXT.js project in their portfolio.
+🚀 No sign up required.
+Just login with your Google account and start using it.

 [redberry-crm.com](https://www.redberry-crm.com/)